onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 ```

-## Compute the localization
+### Compute the localization

 Now that everything is ready, we can compute the localization.
-Once the calculation is complete, we can display the elapsed time and CPU time.
+Once the calculation is complete, we can display the elapsed and CPU times.

 ```{code-cell}
 %%code_block -p exercise_2 -i 8